 BRENDA MCCORMICK, MANAGING EDITOR

 Elizabeth Arden 8 Hour Cream; a classic all-rounder, I'd have this with me on a desert island and anywhere else too!

 It works as a lip balm, cuticle cream, burn soother, hair tamer, and when my skin is a wreck, I use it as a night mask too.

 Eight Hour Cream, €34, Elizabeth Arden - SHOP

 EMMA BLANCHFIELD, CONTENT CREATOR

-My desert island beauty product would have to be the Tattoo Liner by Kat Von D. A cult favourite beauty product for a reason.
-Sure I'll be starved and burnt to a crisp but at least my wings will be on point.
+At a push, my desert island beauty product would have to be the Tattoo Liner by Kat Von D. A cult favourite beauty product for a reason.
+Sure I'll be starved and burnt to a crisp, but at least my wings will be on point.

 Tattoo Liner in Trooper, €21, Kat Von D - SHOP